What Is An Intervention?

 Because it can be difficult to get addicts to recognize their problem and accept help, some families stage an intervention.
 Drug and alcohol interventions are intimate meetings where loved ones nudge the addict towards treatment.
 They can be powerful and effective, but they must be planned accordingly.

 While there’s no guarantee that an intervention will work, there are certain steps you can follow to make it more successful.
-Let’s cover the basics on what an intervention is, how it works and ways to help your loved one.
+Let’s cover the basics of what an intervention is, how it works, and ways to help your loved one.

 Interventions are usually a surprise to the addict so they don’t have an opportunity to leave.
 But this also makes these meetings emotionally charged.
 This is why we always recommend working with an interventionist or mental health professional who can lead the discussion and keep everyone on track.

 Families who stage interventions are often doing so as a last resort.
-By this point, they have usually talked to their loved one and tried to get them to stop using drugs and alcohol many times before.
+By this point, they have usually talked to their loved ones and Tried to Get Them to Stop Using Drugs and Alcohol many times before.
 This means that people who undergo interventions tend to have severe addictions that may require intense treatment.
 With a strong support system and the right substance abuse treatment in Phoenix, even people with serious problems can get better.

 How Can I Make an Intervention More Effective?